MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 A supported (D)TLS or SSL protocol version can exist in one of the following states:

-- **Enabled**: Unless the SSPI caller explicitly disables this protocol version using [SCH_CREDENTIALS](/windows/win32/api/schannel/ns-schannel-sch_credentials) structure, SChannel SSP may negotiate this protocol version with a supporting peer.
+- **Enabled**: Unless the SSPI caller explicitly disables this protocol version using [SCH_CREDENTIALS](/windows/win32/api/schannel/ns-schannel-sch_credentials) structure, SChannel SSP might negotiate this protocol version with a supporting peer.
-- **Disabled**: SChannel SSP won't negotiate this protocol version regardless of the settings the SSPI caller may specify.
+- **Disabled**: SChannel SSP doesn't negotiate this protocol version regardless of the settings the SSPI caller might specify.

 These registry values are configured separately for the protocol client and server roles under the registry subkeys named using the following format: